instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ### Creating Your Own Field Level `llm_validator`

-Building your own `llm_validator` can be a valuable exercise to get started with `instructor` and create custom validators.
+Building your own `llm_validator` can be a valuable exercise to get started with `Instructor` and create custom validators.

 Before we continue, let's review the anatomy of a validator: